JCalvi/HASSAddons/hass-actronque/README.md

 # hass-actronque
-Actron Que Air Conditioner Add-On for Home Assistant.
+Actron Que/Neo Air Conditioner Add-On for Home Assistant

 This add-on for Home Assistant enables you to control an Actron QUE (or NEO) Air Conditioner.